-David Stennett, Chairman of FISG and Vice Chairman of FISHAC welcomed everyone and explained that FISHAC had stemmed from the desire of the Friends of Imperial Square & Gardens Group (FISG) wanting to contribute something positive towards the Regency ambience of The Square for the people of Cheltenham.
+The Chairman of FISG welcomed everyone and explained that FISHAC (Friends of Imperial Square Heritage and Conservation) had stemmed from the desire of the Group of Friends of Imperial Square & Gardens (FISG) wanting to contribute something positive towards the Regency ambience of The Square for the people of Cheltenham.

 He said that the first proposal, which it is hoped would be a fine way to celebrate and commemorate The Queen’s Diamond Jubilee, was the reinstatement of the historic iron railings around the Gardens, to the original specification as far as possible, and with sufficient and appropriately wide entrances.

 The original railings were removed as part of the War Effort during the Second World War but most of the stone plinths are still in place.
 He emphasised that there is absolutely no intention of installing gates in any of the agreed entrances.